100 Notable alumni of

 -

 Sheila Nevins is an American television producer and former head of MTV Documentary Films division of MTV Entertainment Studios.
-Previously, Nevins was the President of HBO Documentary Films.
-She has produced over 1,000 documentary films for HBO and is one of the most influential people in documentary filmmaking.
+Previously, Nevins was the president of HBO Documentary Films, where she produced over 1,000 documentary films.
 She has worked on productions that have been recognized with 35 News and Documentary Emmy Awards, 42 Peabody Awards, and 26 Academy Awards.
 Nevins has won 31 individual Primetime Emmy Awards, more than any other person.
 She is also a member of the board of directors for the Peabody Awards.

 -